• Marjorie L. Prokosch, PhD

 broken image

-In my free time, I enjoy reading fiction, watching Netflix with my cats, piano, teaching marching percussion (past), paddleboarding, hiking, and traveling to new places.
+In my free time, I enjoy playing ice hockey, reading fiction, piano, teaching marching percussion (past), paddleboarding, hiking, and traveling to new places.

 broken image